jcranston/coding-challenges/ai_context/explanation_generation.md

 - Always reference all available material in the problem directory: README, test cases, and solution code (if present).
 - **For simple problems, keep the explanation concise and avoid unnecessary complexity or length.
 Cover all required sections, but do not over-explain trivial logic.**
 - **Chat discussions about building intuition should remain in chat and not automatically trigger explanation file generation.**
+- **CRITICAL: Use proper LaTeX mathematical formatting for all formulas, complexity analysis, and mathematical expressions (see `mathematical_formatting.md`).**
+- **CRITICAL: Include formal mathematical definitions and recurrence relations where appropriate.**
+- **CRITICAL: For complex algorithms, include rigorous mathematical proofs using proper theorem-proof structure with lemmas, induction, and contradiction methods.**

 ## Example Prompts
 - "Generate an EXPLANATION.md for this problem, referencing the README, test cases, and any existing solution.
 Include citations to relevant literature."